danvk/boggle-paper/paper/content.typ

   and 3x4 Boggle, which lack rotational symmetry.)
 - Because one of the Boggle dice contains a “Qu” (two letters), we adopt the convention that `q` indicates a Qu cell.
-So `rpqaselinifcoita` refers to the board in Figure N.
+So `rpqaselinifcoita` refers to the board in @prequalifications.
 - Boggle dice use uppercase letters (except for Qu), but we typically use lowercase.
 No meaningful distinction is drawn between uppercase and lowercase in this paper.
 - The cells on an $M$x$N$ board are numbered $0...M N-1$ in row-major
-  order, as shown in Figure N. We refer to the letter on cell $i$ of board $B$ as $B_i$.
+  order, as shown in @cell-numbering.
+We refer to the letter on cell $i$ of board $B$ as $B_i$.
 - $"Words"(B)$ is the set of all words that can be found on the board $B$.
 - $S(B)$ is the sum of the point value of these words,